-The following table sets forth all option-based awards outstanding for each Named Executive Officer as of December 31, 2019.
+The following table sets forth all option-based awards outstanding for each Named Executive Officer as of December 31, 2021.

-Name Number of securities underlying unexercised options - (SARs) (1) Option exercise price (\$) Option expiration date Value of unexercised options - SARs (\$)
+Name Number of securities underlying unexercised options - (SARs) (1) Option exercise price (\$) Option expirationon date Value of unexercised options - SARs (\$)

 K. Rai Sahi - - - -

-Andrew Tamlin (3) 10,000 168.00 - 330,000
+Andrew Tamlin 10,000 168.00 - nil

 (1) SARs based on common shares of Morguard (TSX: MRC).
-SARs granted to Ms. McLean and Mr. Tamlin are compensation for Morguard -related services and are included here for complete disclosure purposes only.
+SARs granted to Mr. Tamlin are compensation for Morguard -related services and are included here for complete disclosure purposes only.
 All compensation related to SARs grants will be paid by Morguard and there is no reimbursement by the Trust for such compensation.